rogerlew/DCGGSRRJPJ-app/README.md

 # DCGGSRRJPJ Stack App
 ## Docker Caddy Gevent Gunicorn Flask SocketIO Redis RedisQueue Jinja2 Python Javascript

-We use to have LAMP (Linux Apache MySQL PHP), now we have DCGGSRRJPJ
+We use to have LAMP (Linux Apache MySQL PHP), now we have DCGGSRRJPJ.
+60% of the time, it works everytime.

 # **DCGGSRRJPJ Stack App**